DanielT504/AI-Chess-Bot-2.0/README.md

 Currently acts purely based on positional incentives and material balance, and thus gets stuck in loops of jiggling the rook back and forth to remain in a neutral position.
 The immediate next step to evade this will be the starred task in TODO.

 TODO:

-*Evaluation of: pawn structure, piece mobility, captures, king safety, threatened pieces
+*Evaluation of:  king safety, incentivisize pawn chains

 Transposition table